gburtini/separated-attributes/README.md

 Methods
 -------
-- `isSeparatedAttribute(attributeName)`: returns a truthy separator for attributeName or `false` if this is not a separated attribute.
+- `isSeparatedAttribute(attributeName)`: returns a truthy separator for `attributeName` or `false` if this is not a separated attribute.
 - `splitAttribute(name, value)`: splits `value` based on the rule for attributes called `name`, e.g., classes split on spaces, media queries split on commas, styles split on semicolons.
-- `splitAttributes(map)`: splits all the attributes in the map, using their key as their name.
+- `splitAttributes(map)`: splits all necessary attributes in `map`, using their key as their name.